 The first thing I tell people who want to know how to become a translator is to get some sort of accreditation or certification.
 Having credentials provides documentation that you have the skills required to translate or interpret professionally.
 Many universities offer advanced degrees and professional certifications in translation, and we have a separate post dedicated to the subject: Top 10 U.S. Translation Schools.
 Want to be a translator?
 The American Translator’s Association offers certification programs for translators.
 Want to be a medical interpreter?
 We have our own online medical interpreter training course to help you learn how to put your language skills to use.
-For those who have already had professional training, organizations such as the National Association of Judiciary Interpreters and Translators and International Medical Interpreters Association offer certifications as well.
-Finally, check to see if your state offers accreditation programs for translators / interpreters.
+For those who have already had professional training, organizations such as the National Association of Judiciary Interpreters and Translators and the International Medical Interpreters Association offer certifications as well.
+Finally, check to see if your state offers accreditation programs for translators/interpreters.
 Being certified through one of these organizations is also helpful because you will be listed on their website directories, where potential clients requiring your services can find you.
 Overall, certification may not be required to be a successful translator or interpreter, but if you’re starting out in this industry, it is the best place to start.

 Step 2: Get Tested